nadinedelia/marathon_prep_tracker/README.md

-# MERN Fitness Tracker
+# MLA Fitness App

-A simple and interactive fitness tracking application built with the MERN stack (MongoDB, Express.js, React, Node.js).
+A simple and interactive fitness tracking application built with multiple microservices and programming languages.
 This application allows users to track their exercises and monitor their progress over time.

+The Activity Tracking functionality uses the MERN stack (MongoDB, Express.js, React, Node.js) and the Analytics service uses Python/Flask (tbc).

 ![Screenshot](frontpage.png)

-## Features
+## Current Features

 - User registration for personalized tracking
 - Log various types of exercises with descriptions, duration, and date